 Not to mention that it received perfect reviews from every gaming publication that was worth reading and won so many awards that it’s embarrassing.
 I distinctly remember sitting near a man in a public place and feeling a little awkward because he caught me gawking at some Link-patterned wrapping paper he had, which was obviously going to be used to wrap the game for some lucky kid.
 To get my own copy, I had to save up my pocket money.
 A few pounds here, a few quid there to accumulate what seemed like a huge sum at the time.
 I mostly earned this from doing household chores but even at this young age, I had the foresight to know that this game was worth foregoing any other luxuries until I obtained it.

 When I earned the last of the money I needed, I felt as if I had collected all the pieces of the Triforce, and when I got the game my older brother was distraught that it solely belonged to me.
 He was visibly upset and instantly tried to barter with me for shared ownership but to no avail (I still let him play it).
-When I played it for the first time, it felt as if I had gained access to the Oasis.
+When I started the game, it felt as if I had gained access to the Oasis.

 The spinning 3D N64 logo that appears first is a declaration that you’re not playing Zelda on a SNES or Gameboy anymore…this is the real deal.
 When I arrive at the menu that plays the serene “Fairy Fountain” song it never gets old and will always be comforting.
 This song was even used for the romantic first meeting of a future husband and wife as children in Dark, and was also featured in Scott Pilgrim vs The World.